momochi000/typewar/README.md

 scale up the scene but this means we have to move all the entities and the offset of the crafty stage.
 The camera component should maintain a zoom level and be able to translate coordinates in scene space to screen space and vice versa.
+This is may also need to handle setup of the viewport depending on device screen size and orientation etc.  Scaling the game appropriately.
+#### Refactor: the way npc and players take damage
+Need to pass in or identify the source of the damage.
+For example when npc dies, the event it publishes/broadcasts should contain info about who killed it.
 #### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
 Need to ensure that they do.
 #### Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.